petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/memory-optimized/includes/mv2-series-specs.md

 ms.date: 04/18/2024
 ms.author: mattmcinnes
 ms.custom: include file
+# Customer intent: "As a cloud architect, I want to review the specifications of Mv2-series virtual machines, so that I can determine their suitability for our application's performance and scalability requirements."
 ---
 | Part | Quantity <br><sup>Count <sup>Units | Specs <br><sup>SKU ID, Performance <sup>Units</sup>, etc.  |
 |---|---|---|